alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 ### Check-in ritual
 Have been feeling very appreciated by the team lately.
 Good vibes all around.
+* EK - I am getting great feedback on how you are doing so a big well done!

 ### Project specific Reflection

 Got a lot of clarity around work remit, project scope, and work tasks in the past week which is great!
 The citizen science platform is a big part of work that is a priority for the project.
 It will require focus groups first and appropriate scoping, but it is a big piece that we’re moving forward with.
 There’s a lot of work coming down the pipeline now and I have a better understanding of how to prioritise tasks aligned with the bigger picture.
+* EK - this is great for getting clarity on tasks.

 ### Notes to discuss during 1:1

 * Run through updates, larger discussion on the ["help" task](https://github.com/alan-turing-institute/open-community-building/edit/main/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md#where-do-you-need-help)
 	* Am unsure how to balance "I can support or take on a task" with the worry that I'm taking work off people.
 I feel like I can keep myself busy but also have tasks flagged as key that I don't know how to/if I should take over.
+	* EK - I have met with DC and MS about producing a minimum set of task for you and then some 'what would be nice' add ons.
+DC should get this to us this week.

 #### Who did you help this week?